What Causes Fibromyalgia Night Sweats and Hot Flashes?

-Many, if not most, fibromyalgia sufferers are all too familiar with hot flashes, sudden flushes and night sweats — those uncomfortable temperature fluctuations that can hit suddenly and interfere with everything.
+Many, if not most, fibromyalgia sufferers are all too familiar with hot flashes, sudden flashes and night sweats — those uncomfortable temperature fluctuations that can hit suddenly and interfere with everything.

-Since problems with internal temperature control can worsen other fibro symptoms, it’s important to gain control over your body temperature before your level of activity, concentration, and quality of life begins to suffer.
+Since problems with internal temperature control can worsen other fibro symptoms, it is important to gain control over your body temperature before your level of activity, concentration, and quality of life begins to suffer.

 Fibromyalgia and Sensitivity to Heat and Cold

 With fibromyalgia, volatile body temperature generally doesn’t indicate fever, and hot flashes or chills often hit without any other symptoms.